 It depends on which type of insurance you choose.
 Saskatchewan drivers can choose between no-fault or tort coverage.
 The benefits vary as follows:

 Saskatchewan is a no-fault province.
-That means residents can opt out of the Personal Injury Protection Plan (PIPP), or no-fault, in favour of a tort plan.
+That means residents can opt-out of the Personal Injury Protection Plan (PIPP), or no-fault, in favour of a tort plan.

-If you're charged for driving without insurance in Saskatchewan, you have to pay a $1,000 fine (for your first or second offense).
+If you're charged for driving without insurance in Saskatchewan, you have to pay a $1,000 fine (for your first or second offence).
 Your driver's licence may also be suspended.
 You can also be arrested if you're caught operating an unregistered vehicle, and your future insurance rates will likely rise.

 You have two options for obtaining your novice 1 licence:

 To earn your novice 2 licence, you have to practice with your novice 1 licence for 6 months.
-While you're driving with your novice 1, you can have as many family members in your vehicles as there are seatbelts, but you can only drive one non-family passenger.
+While you're driving with your novice 1, you can have as many family members in your vehicles as there are seat belts, but you can only drive one non-family passenger.
 You also cannot consume alcohol or use a cellphone while behind the wheel.
 As long as you follow all of these rules, you'll receive your novice 2 licence in the mail.

 To get your full licence in Saskatchewan, you have to practice driving for 12 months.
 You cannot consume alcohol, use your cellphone, or supervise another driver in the Graduated Driver's Licensing program during this time.
 To finally graduate to an experienced Class 5 driver's license, you also cannot have any at-fault collisions, traffic convictions, or licence suspensions during these 12 months.